Back in hoodies and gym shorts, Fetterman tackles Senate life after depression treatment

 Constituents he has met with say it can take a moment to get used to his speaking difficulties.

-The president of the Pennsylvania Farmers Union, Michael Kovach, said Fetterman unexpectedly popped into a meeting when Kovach was meeting with the senator’s staff in Washington.
+The president of the Pennsylvania Farmers Union, Michael Kovach, said Fetterman unexpectedly popped in when Kovach was meeting with the senator’s staff in Washington.
 It was only Fetterman’s second day back, but he stayed for a half hour, using a transcription device to read Kovach’s responses in their discussion about helping farmers who keep good conservation practices on their land.

 Kovach said Fetterman asked thoughtful questions, made thoughtful comments and joked about beard envy with Kovach, who sports a long graying goatee.